Causality violations in realistic simulations of heavy-ion collisions

-The causality analysis of \cite{Bemfica:2020xym} is used here to sort grid points in the simulations into three different categories, identified by different colors: \begin{itemize} \item Blue: points at which the sufficient conditions (and consequently the necessary conditions) hold, implying that causality is respected. \item Red: points at which one or more necessary conditions (and consequently sufficient conditions) are violated, implying that causality is unquestionably violated. \item Purple: points at which all necessary conditions are satisfied, but one or more sufficient conditions fail.
-Thus, the analysis cannot determine if causality is violated. \end{itemize} On very rare occasions, points occur where the pre-conditions for the applicability of the causality analysis fail to hold.
-In our simulations, this is typically due, e.g., to values of $\Lambda_i$ which lead to the positivity of $e + P + \Pi + \Lambda_i$ failing to hold.
+We sort grid points in the simulations into three different categories, identified by colors: Blue: points at which the sufficient conditions (and consequently the necessary conditions) hold, hence causality is respected.
+Red: points at which one or more necessary conditions (and consequently sufficient conditions) are violated, hence causality is unquestionably violated.
+Purple: points at which all necessary conditions are satisfied but one or more sufficient conditions fail, hence the analysis cannot determine if causality is violated.
+On very rare occasions, points occur where the pre-conditions \cite{Bemfica:2020xym} for the applicability of the causality analysis fail to hold.
+Here, this is typically due, e.g., to values of $\Lambda_i$ for which $\varepsilon + P + \Pi + \Lambda_i$ is not positive.
 We color these points orange in our plots below.
-We also color those points green at which the diagonalization of $\pi^\mu_\nu$ fails to produce a completely transverse flow vector $u^\mu$.
-However, because both orange and green points occur so infrequently, they are barely visible in the plots and will be neglected in the remainder of this study.
+Green points denote the case where the diagonalization of $\pi^\mu_\nu$ fails and $\pi^{\mu\nu}u_\mu\neq 0$.
+However, both orange and green points occur so infrequently that they are barely visible in the plots and will be neglected in the following.

-\underline{\textit{Results:}} The time evolution of the causality analysis for a typical Pb+Pb event is shown for VISHNU and all scenarios for the MUSIC framework in Fig.~\ref{Fig2}.
+\underline{\textit{Results:}} The time evolution of the causality analysis for a typical Pb+Pb event is shown for the TFV framework and all scenarios of the IKM framework in Fig.~\ref{Fig1}.
 Note that only the fluid cells that have not yet frozen out are plotted.
-The hydrodynamic simulations are all characterized by pervasive violations of relativistic causality, particularly in the first 1-2 fm$/c$ of the collision.
-For VISHNU, most of the severe causality violation occurs near the edge of the system where Knudsen and inverse Reynolds numbers \cite{Niemi:2014wta,Noronha-Hostler:2015coa} become large, though still above the freeze out condition.
-For the MUSIC framework, without K${\o}$MP${\o}$ST, approximately $75\%$ of cells in the initial state violate causality.
+The hydrodynamic simulations are all characterized by pervasive violations of causality, particularly in the first 1-2 fm$/c$ of the collision.
+For the TFV framework, most of the severe causality violation occurs near the edge of the system where Knudsen and inverse Reynolds numbers \cite{Niemi:2014wta,Noronha-Hostler:2015coa} become large, though still above freeze out.
+For the IKM framework, without K${\o}$MP${\o}$ST, approximately $75\%$ of cells in the initial state violate causality.
 However, the inclusion of K${\o}$MP${\o}$ST pre-equilibrium evolution significantly reduces the causality violation present in the IP-Glasma initial state, bringing it down to approximately 1/3 of fluid cells.
 EKT has a slight improvement over FS but the difference is small.